harrybaines/dotfiles/README.md

    stow nvim
    ```

-## 🛠️ Requirements

-- GNU Stow
-- Git
-- Terminal emulator

 ## 📝 Notes

 - Backup your existing configurations before installing these dotfiles
 - Some configurations might need additional software to be installed
 - Feel free to cherry-pick the configurations you want to use

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---